JeremyLeiLiu/XLinguDial/README.md

 This is the official repository for our **Short Research Paper** "Prompt Learning to Mitigate Catastrophic Forgetting in Cross-lingual Transfer for Open-domain Dialogue Generation" accepted for presentation at **the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval ([SIGIR '23](https://sigir.org/sigir2023/))**.

 ## Updates
-June 12, 2023 - We are working on cleaning up our code and will make it available by end of the month.
+June 12, 2023 - We are working on cleaning up our code and will make it available soon.

 May 31, 2023 - Lei Liu, the first author of this work, is honoured to receive the SIGIR Student Travel Award!